softcommerceltd/rebound/README.md

 # Magento - ReBOUND Connector
 Magento :: ReBOUND :: Synchronisation

-A plugin that integrates and synchronises data between Magento2 and MintSoft https://www.reboundreturns.com/
+A plugin that integrates and synchronises data between Magento2 and ReBOUND https://www.reboundreturns.com/

 ## Available integrations:
 - Order export from Magento to ReBOUND.